Bur Sed and Ker Sed, Keepers of the Balance

 The League approached the aliens, offered to help them plant their seed.
 They did so with amazing speed and effectiveness.

 As the Keepers stared in disbelief, Green Lantern (Hal Jordan) disarmed them by surprise, taking their staves away.
-The aliens started experiencing respiratory distress, as the plants created too much oxygen for their lungs to process.
+The aliens started suffocating, as the plants created too much oxygen for their lungs to process.
 They were forced to surrender.

 Kēr Sēd in particular is incessantly quoting scripture.
 Which may occasionally annoy his father.